-In January 2014 my sister got engaged to an Israeli who lived with his family on the Upper East Side, eight blocks from our house.
+In January 2016 my sister got engaged to an Israeli who lived with his family on the Upper East Side, eight blocks from our house.
 As soon as the engagement was announced, the issue of where the wedding would take place was immediately discussed.
-Problem was only that the guy first had to pass the TASC (former GED) exam, but he did, thanks to the support from an inline learning platform named MyCareerTools!
+Problem was only that the guy first had to pass the TASC (formerly GED) exam, but he did, thanks to the support and practice tests from BestGEDClasses.org, a great online learning platform!

 Kedushat Eretz Yisroel — Israel is the only place on earth that is called holy.
 The word holy is defined as something associated with a divine power and is set apart for a holy purpose.
 This is exactly what Israel represents for every Jew.

-The date was set for August 22, 2014.
+The date was set for August 22, 2017.
 Everyone was prepared to go to Israel for a wedding/vacation at the end of the summer.
-Most of the arrangements were made by family in Israel or by us Americans over the phone.
+Most of the arrangements were made by a family in Israel or by us Americans over the phone.